The Mass that once drew the faithful together in body is now doing so in spirit.

 Viewers aren’t always from Arizona either.
 Fr.
 McCaffrey has seen viewers tune in from overseas and Canada.
 When livestreams are earlier in the day, reactions and comments also come from the East coast and Europe.
 The later daily Masses draw more from Arizona.

 A man in Italy is among the hundreds, and often thousands, of viewers who tune in to the Franciscan Friars of the Holy Spirit Mass.
-It’s livestreamed on Facebook too, but offered Ad Orientem.
+It’s livestreamed on Facebook too, but offered Ad Orientem, with the celebrant facing the altar.
 The friars committed to broadcasting Mass and other devotions daily.

 Other parishes that launched daily live Masses on Facebook this week include Corpus Christi in Phoenix and Our Lady of Perpetual Help in Scottsdale.
 Tuning in to the latter will take viewers to the parish’s Old Adobe Mission where the private Mass is celebrated.
 St. Timothy in Mesa streams Masses on its YouTube channel.